segestic/vcf-contacts/README.md

 # 📖 CSV to VCF Contacts App
-Streamlit app for brainTumor prediction
+Streamlit app for Bulk Conversion of CSV to VCF - customized for Necf

 ## Installation